Riddhi138/job_application_portal/readme.md

 # 💼 Job Application Portal

 A complete Job Application Portal built using HTML, CSS, JavaScript, PHP, and MySQL – designed to help Admins and Users seamlessly interact in a job-seeking and hiring environment!
+## And to exerience it fully in action start from front.php

 ---